JGBs rise on cues from U.S. Treasuries; BOJ awaited

-TOKYO, June 15 Japanese government bonds firmed on Thursday, taking cues from U.S. Treasuries as investors await Bank of Japan's meeting later this week.
+TOKYO, June 15 (Reuters) - Japanese government bonds firmed on Thursday, taking cues from U.S. Treasuries as investors await Bank of Japan's meeting later this week.

 The 10-year cash JGB yield edged down half a basis point to 0.055 percent, while the September 10-year JGB futures contract added 0.10 point to finish at 150.46.